 One of these requirements is that all financial services providers, representatives and key individuals have to pass the industry’s Regulatory Examinations before certain deadlines.

 Lets Study Training Services offers you all the tools you need to succeed in the Regulatory Examinations.

 The FSB advises candidates to spend at least three months preparing for the examination.
 The good news is that if you are an experienced adviser, you will no doubt be familiar with some of the legislative content.

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they state the content of the examinations, in that they seek to describe what the examination questions will be testing.
-All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can find the appropriate details in the legislation.
+The Preparation Guides are indispensable as they stipulate the material of the examinations, because they seek to describe what the examination questions will be testing.
+All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can find the relevant information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is essential to read the real legislation.
-One can not expect to be tested on legislation without having read the legislation.
-By reading the legislation you will get used to the meanings, terms and the way in which the legislation is drafted.
-Please be advised that the very same terminology and method is used in the examination questions.
-The questions must be technically appropriate in that the correct legal terms need to be used at all times.
-Checking out the legislation will assist you to interpret the questions correctly.
+One can not expect to be tested on legislation without having actually checked out the legislation.
+By reading the legislation you will get utilized to the definitions, terms and the way in which the legislation is drafted.
+Reading the legislation will help you to interpret the questions properly.